cilium/cilium/Documentation/network/servicemesh/ingress.rst

 * ``service.kubernetes.io``
 * ``cloud.google.com``

-will be copied from an Ingress object to the generated LoadBalancer service objects.
+will be copied from an Ingress object to the generated LoadBalancer Service objects.

 This setting is controlled by the Cilium Operator's ``ingress-lb-annotation-prefixes`` config flag, and can be configured in Cilium's Helm ``values.yaml``